migtools/mig-operator/docs/hacking.md

    export ORG=your-quay-org
    ```

-2. Use opm to export the data in appregistry format
+2. Use `opm` to export metadata in appregistry format

    ```
    opm index export -c podman -i quay.io/$ORG/mig-operator-index:latest -o mtc-operator
    ```

-   This will produce a directory called `downloaded` with appregistry format metadata if all went well.
+   This will produce a directory called `downloaded` with appregistry format metadata.

 3. Use `operator-courier` to push updated metadata, making sure to increment the version

     ```
     operator-courier --verbose push downloaded $ORG mtc-operator 2.0.0 "$QUAY_TOKEN"`
-    # visit quay.io and make the app `$ORG/mtc-operator` public before continuing
     ```

-4. # visit quay.io and make the `mtc-operator` application public before continuing
+4. Visit quay.io and make the app `$ORG/mtc-operator` public

 5. Create a new _CatalogSource_ referencing the pushed metadata
     ```